Second order trace formulae: Trace formula for self-adjoint operators

-\section{Trace formula for self-adjoint operators}
+\section{\bf Trace formula for self-adjoint operators}

-In this section, motivated from the work of Neidhardt in \cite[Section 3]{NH} we prove the trace formula for a pair of self-adjoint operators $H_0$ and $H_1$ on an infinite-dimensional Hilbert space $\mathcal{H}$ such that the difference $(H_1-i)^{-1}-(H_0-i)^{-1}\in \mathcal{B}_2(\mathcal{H})$ via Cayley transform.
+In this section, motivated from the work of Neidhardt in \cite[Section 3]{NH} we prove the trace formula, using one of our main results in earlier section, for a pair of self-adjoint operators $H_0$ and $H_1$ on an infinite-dimensional Hilbert space $\mathcal{H}$ such that the difference $(H_1-i)^{-1}-(H_0-i)^{-1}\in \mathcal{B}_2(\mathcal{H})$ via Cayley transform.
 Let us consider the following class of functions

 Let $H$ and $H_0$ be two arbitrary self-adjoint operators in $\hil$ such that $Dom(H) = Dom(H_0)$, and let

 be the corresponding unitary operators obtained via the Cayley transform of $H$ and $H_0$ respectively.
 Let $\psi(\lambda)=\phi\left(\dfrac{i-\lambda}{i+\lambda}\right)\in\mathcal{F}_\mathbb{R}$ for some $\phi\in\mathcal{F}_2^+(\cir)$, $U_s=(1-s)U_0+sU$, and $H_s=sH_0+(1-s)H$ for $s\in[0,1]$.
 Then it is easy to observe that